 If an artist is unable to pay the premium for the best two piano VST’s discussed, Spitfire LABS has a variety of unique, free piano VST options.
 Spitfire released free plug-ins in 2018 called LABS which stands for Let's All Be Something.

-LABS is compatible with all Digital Audio Workstations and features plenty of different samples including soft pianos, a Wurlitzer, strings, drums trumpets and even bells.
+The free plugins within LABS are compatible with all Digital Audio Workstations and features plenty of different samples including soft pianos, a Wurlitzer, strings, drums trumpets and even bells.
 With its range of sounds and growing sample set, Spitfire LABS is a great Keyscape free alternative.
+Every music producer should consider grabbing LABs, because there is such a wealth of free, weird instruments included.

 Spitfire describes the strings sample, “Fourteen of London's best string players, recorded at Spitfire HQ by engineer Harry Wilson.
 This ensemble was captured using a wide range of microphones including a vintage BBC AXB1.”
 Furthermore, the user interface for LABS is intuitive and simple.
 Controls, knobs and sliders are used for various modes of expression and are fully customizable.